jotavare/cub3d/README.md

 - [x] Must use MiniLibX library;
 - [x] The game window must remain smooth: changing to another window, minimizing, etc;
 - [x] Display different wall textures that vary depending on which side the wall is facing (North, South, East, West);
-- [x] Must be able to set the floor and ceiling colors to two different ones;
+- [x] Must be able to set the floor and ceiling colours to two different ones;

 #### WINDOWS AND KEYS
 - [x] Displays the image in a window;